-- 1. Filter test cells from the master notebook and create test objects from these - 2.
-Add Otter initialization, export, and Notebook.check\all cells

-- 3. Clear outputs and write questions (with metadata hidden), prompts, and solutions to a notebook in a new autograder directory - 4.
-Write all tests to the notebook metadata of the autograder notebook - 5.
+- 1. Filter test cells from the master notebook and write these to test files - 2.
+Add Otter initialization, export, and Notebook.check\all cells - 3.
+Clear outputs and write questions (with metadata hidden), prompts, and solutions to a notebook in a new autograder directory - 4.
+Write all tests to autograder/tests - 5.
 Copy autograder notebook with solutions removed into a new student directory - 6.
-Remove all hidden tests from the notebook in the student directory'' - 7.
+Write public tests to student/tests - 7.
 Copy files into autograder and student directories - 8.
-Generate a Gradescope autograder zipfile from the autograder directory - 9.
-Run all tests in autograder/tests on the solutions notebook to ensure they pass
+Run all tests in autograder/tests on the solutions notebook to ensure they pass - 9.
+(If generate is passed,) generate a Gradescope autograder zipfile from the autograder directory